Bypassing Content-Security-Policy (CSP)

 Advanced Content-Security-Policy Exploitation

 An attacker could take advantage of this by uploading a file with a malicious JavaScript code, renaming it to have a .js extension, and then referencing that file within a script tag on the site.
-Since the malicious file is hosted on the same domain as the website, the script-src ‘self’ directive would permit its execution.
+Because the malicious file is hosted on the same domain, the script-src ‘self’ directive allows its execution.

 The attacker uploads a malicious file, renames a file containing malicious JavaScript code to mypic.png.js, for example, and uploads it to the application if it doesn’t correctly validate file types.